General Postcards and Note cards from Gus Arriola

 Do you have a GORDO item that can be include here - something beyond the books that are available?
 Please share it with us by sending a photo and description to firstname.lastname@example.org.
 You can include how you acquired the item and any other interesting information.
 If you are interested in selling the item, please feel free to include that as well.

 was designed to show the newspapers how popular GORDO was to its readers.
 It is reported that the newspapers were inundated with requests for the recipe.
 Thanks to FOG Brett Bydairk, whose many comics strips we have posted on the DAILIES sites, we know this was published in 1948.
+For more on this, see the Sunday 1948 strips.
 Enjoy!

 FOG Brett Bydairk did a bit of sleuthing after reading a strip wherein Gordo sings an old song.
 While I thought it was just something Gus Arriola made up, it is in fact a song, from as early as 1914.
 Below is the strip and link to the song.